Julia-Eckert/3D_SurfProps/README.md

 ```MATLAB
 Slicing_Intensity.m
 ```
 ...
-This code determines the mean and max intensity near the surface point.
+This script determines the mean and max intensity near the surface point.

 **--Input:**
 - **Marker_X.tif**          ... non pre-processed z-stack of the fluorescent marker